About the data and mapping targets:

 Why we use voter registration data, not election-result data

 This was a tough one.
-Ultimately, we agree with the reform proposal that previous election results should not be considered in the creation of future maps.
+We understand the argument that previous election results should not be considered in the creation of future maps.
 However, we know that some citizen mappers will want to see the political impact their maps would have.
 So we compromised.

 It needs to meet three criteria: (1) it has 17 total districts; (2) each district falls within +/- 0.5% of the target population (Pennsylvania’s total population divided by our number of congressional districts); and (3) every district is contiguous, meaning it is a single, unbroken shape.